JaneliaSciComp/SongExplorer/README.md

 best model to date and make ethograms of these densely annotated recordings using the `Classify` and `Ethogram` buttons as before.
-Finally, use the `Congruence` button to plot the fraction of false positives and negatives, specifying which files you've densely annotated with `ground truth` and either `validation files` or `test files` (a comma-separated list of .wav files, a text file of .wav filenames, or a folder of .wav files;
+Finally, use the `Congruence` button to plot the fraction of false positives and negatives, specifying which files you've densely annotated with `Ground Truth` and either `Validation Files` or `Test Files` (a comma-separated list of .wav files, a text file of .wav filenames, or a folder of .wav files;
 see [Measuring Generalization](#measuring-generalization)).
 Optionally, specify the temporal resolution within which to consider two predictions a hit with `convolve`.
+Output are the following charts in the `Ground Truth` folder and sub-folders therein:

+* "<sub-folder>/\*-disjoint-everyone.csv" contains the intervals in time which SongExplorer and the anotator(s) agreed upon for each WAV file.

+* "<sub-folder>/\*-disjoint-{label,tic}-only<annotator>.csv" contains the
+intervals which only one of them labelled.
+There is a separate file for each annotator, with SongExplorer's file name containing the precision-recall ratio used when making the ethograms (e.g. "only1.0pr").
+The difference between the "label" and "tic" files is that for the former any overlap in the predicted/annotated intervals is considered a perfect hit, whereas in the latter the two intervals will be broken up into their constituent tics in time if there is a partial overlap.
+See the source code documentation in "src/congruence.py" for more details.

+* If there was more than one human annotator (see below) "<sub-folder>/\*-disjoint-{tic,label}-not<annotator>.csv" contains the intervals in time which everyone except the indicated annotator agreed upon.

+* "congruence-{tic,label}-<word>.csv contains the aggregate statistics
+across all WAV files.
+Whereas the one row whose first column ends in "pr" shows the congruence for the threshold calculated by `Accuracy` and the desired precision-recall ratio on just the sparsely annotated points in time, the other rows show how the congruence varies with the threshold.

+* "congruence-{tic,label}-<word>.\*pr[-venn].pdf plots with bars and Venn diagrams the "pr" row of the corresponding CSV file.

+* "congruence-{tic,label}-<word>.pdf plots the congruence versus
+threshold data contained in the corresponding CSV file.
+The vertical line in the left panel labelled "sparse P/R" corresponds to the threshold calculated by `Accuracy` on just the annotated points in time.
+"dense P/R" is the threshold at which the "only SongExplorer" and "only
+<Annotator>" lines cross (or "not SongExplorer" if there are multiple
+human annotators).
+These densely calculated thresholds are stored in a new "thresholds-dense-<YYYYMMDDTHHMMSS>.ckpt-\*.csv" file in the `Logs Folder`.
+Take note of the timestamp and use this file going forward when making new ethograms, as these thresholds most accurately deliver the desired precision-recall ratio.
+The right panel re-plots the same data by parameterizing precision and recall as a function of threshold.
+The area under this curve would be 1.0 for a perfect classifier.

-If the accuracy is not acceptable, iteratively adjust the hyperparameters and/or add new annotations to your training set, train a new model, and make new ethograms and congruence plots until it is.
+If the congruence is not acceptable, iteratively adjust the hyperparameters and/or add new annotations to your training set, train a new model, and make new ethograms and congruence plots until it is.

 Once the accuracy is acceptable on validation data, quantify the accuracy on a densely annotated test set.
 The network should have never been trained or